 "I didn't wait until someone gave me a job or something, I went and created a job for myself...
 What I did, anyone else can do."
-This sounds like the words of a TED talking motivational speaker that loves to 'empower people'.
+This sounds like the words of a TED-talking motivational speaker that loves than empowering people.
 It's not though.
 It's the words of Arthur Fellig, better known as Weegee - the man who documented America's darkest hours.

 Before social media, we weren't 'always on' and perpetually stimulated, or at least the majority of the world wasn't - unless you were Weegee.
 Using a police radio to intercept calls around his adopted home of New York, the Ukrainian immigrant worked relentlessly to carve out a place for himself in a society that was alien to him.

 His car, more than America, was his home.
 He'd wait endlessly on the right calls coming through.
 It had to be right, had to sell, had to be grisly enough to tell a story that people would part their hard-earned money for.
 He was a freelance photographer - the first of his kind.